Leyland, Lancashire

-Leyland (/ˈleɪlənd/ LAY-lənd) is a town in South Ribble, Lancashire, England, six miles (10 km) south of Preston.
+Leyland (/ˈleɪlənd/ LAY-lənd) is a town in South Ribble, Lancashire, England, 6 miles (10 km) south of Preston.
 The population was 35,578 at the 2011 Census.

-The name of the town is Anglo-Saxon, meaning "untilled land".

 History

+The name Leyland derives from the Old English lǣgeland meaning 'unploughed land'.
-English Leyland was an area of fields, with Roman roads passing through, from ancient Wigan to Walton-le-Dale.

-It was left undisturbed for many centuries until rediscovered shortly after the Battle of Hastings (1066).
-Leyland is mentioned in the Domesday Book (1085).
+Leyland was an area of fields, with Roman roads passing through, from ancient Wigan to Walton-le-Dale.
+It is mentioned in the Domesday Book (1085).
 In 1066, King Edward the Confessor presided over the whole of Leyland.
 The manor was divided into three large ploughlands, which were controlled by local noblemen.
 In the 12th century, it came under the barony of Penwortham.

 The area of Worden, which is now Worden Park, was one of nine oxgangs of land granted to the Knights Hospitaller, by Roger de Lacy, in Lancashire, but the land was not assigned to any individual and a local man, who was a very close friend of de Lacy, Hugh Bussel, was assigned holder of the land in 1212.

 Notable features that remain include the St Andrew's Parish Church, built around 1200 AD, and the large stone Leyland Cross, thought to date back to Saxon times.

 Industry and commerce

 The town is famous primarily for the bus and truck manufacturer Leyland Motors, which between the 1950s and 1970s expanded and grew to own several British motor manufacturers, including British Motor Corporation, Standard-Triumph and Rover, culminating in the massive British Leyland company.
 The truck business still operates today as Leyland Trucks, and is owned by Paccar.

-Leyland is also home to one of the leading maintenance and utility companies in the United Kingdom, Enterprise plc on Centurion Way.
+Leyland was also home to one of the leading maintenance and utility companies in the United Kingdom, Enterprise plc on Centurion Way.

-The town has been home to Dr Oetkers pizza factory on Marathon Place, Moss Side, since 1989.
+The town has been home to the Dr. Oetker pizza factory on Marathon Place, Moss Side, since 1989.

+The town centre is dominated by the large Tesco Extra supermarket and adjacent car park.